Walk of Honor

 Luzerne County Community College's Walk of Honor offers a reflective memorial space dedicated to the memories of first responders who have lost their lives.

-On July 20, 2013, State Senator Lisa Baker (20th District) and State Senator John Yudichak (14th District) partnered together to memorialize deceased Federal Corrections Officer Eric Williams '99 who was tragically killed in the line of duty.
+On July 20, 2013, State Senator Lisa Baker (20th District) and then State Senator John Yudichak (14th District) partnered together to memorialize deceased Federal Corrections Officer Eric Williams '99 who was tragically killed in the line of duty.

 Family and friends gathered at the site to memorialize Williams with a permanent plaque which is inscribed, "It Is Not How This Officer Died That Made Him a Hero.
 But How He Lived!"